jeffrafter/jeffrafter.github.io/content/blog/oculus-quest/index.md

 - Create a red material and apply it to cube
 - Create a black material and apply it to plane
 - Delete the main camera
-- Add OVRPlayerController to the scene and move it back away from the cube
+- Add `OVRPlayerController` to the scene and move it back away from the cube
-- Set Tracking Origin Type to Floor on the OVRCameraRig child
+- Set Tracking Origin Type to `Floor` on the `OVRCameraRig` child (note: if you are using the ▶ button, this should be `Stage`)
-- Add the Character Camera Constraint component to the OVRPlayerController
+- Add the `Character Camera Constraint` component to the `OVRPlayerController`
-- Drag the OVRCameraRig to the Character Camera Constraint Camera Rig field
+- Drag the `OVRCameraRig` to the `Character Camera Constraint` Camera Rig field
-- Check the Dynamic Height
+- Check the Dynamic Height box

 ### Simple grabbing

-- Add LocalAvatar prefab to the TrackingSpace of the OVRPlayerController
+- Add `LocalAvatar` prefab to the `TrackingSpace` of the `OVRPlayerController`
-- Add AvatarGrabberLeft and AvatarGrabberRight prefab to the LocalAvatar
+- Add `AvatarGrabberLeft` and `AvatarGrabberRight` prefab to the `LocalAvatar`
 - Make the red cube wider (more like a table)
 - Add an empty object called Cubes and add some cubes (6 of them)
-- Select all of the cubes and add the OVRGrabbable script
+- Select all of the cubes and add the `OVRGrabbable` script
-- Add the RigidBody component
+- Add the `RigidBody` component

 ### Build and run

-- In Build Settings, Add Open Scenes
+- In Build Settings click Add Open Scenes
 - Plug in your Oculus (you may need to "Trust this computer")
 - On Windows you should be able to click play
 - On Mac click Build and Run (slow first build)

 > From the comments: Colliding with the cubes and flying into the air?
 "Some of you have experienced a bug where the player fly when you put your hands under you.
-A really simple fix is to set the body and the hand to a different layer then in Physics settings uncheck the collision between the two layer in the collision layer matrix! :) Hope this will help some of you!" https://www.youtube.com/watch?v=sKQOlqNe_WY&lc=Ugy0IV2wmiRMywTkPk94AaABAg
+A really simple fix is to set the body and the hand to a different layer then in Physics settings uncheck the collision between the two layer in the collision layer matrix! :) Hope this will help some of you!" https://www.youtube.com/watch?v=sKQOlqNe_WY&lc=Ugy0IV2wmiRMywTkPk94AaABAg Note: setting up layer interactions happens more in the next section.

 ## How to make a VR game in Unity - Part 2 - Custom Hand, Distance grab